this gorgeous magazine will school you in the beauty of cultural diversity | read | i-D

 A pivotal magazine editor before he'd even graduated, you have to admire the hustle of Campbell Addy.
 The 24-year-old photographer, who hails from London, is the brains behind Niijournal: a publication that exists as a platform for the discussion of racial diversity, celebrating and encouraging it with a unique and progressive visual language.

-As Campbell himself says, the magazine tries to "educate, not irritate".
-He's a passionate supporter for the rights of people of colour, so much so that some of his peers became peeved by it.
-"Some of those who were close to me, those who weren't people of colour, became irritated [by my discussion of my heritage], like a 'Here we go again' thing.
+As Campbell himself says, the magazine tries to "educate, not irritate."
+He's a passionate supporter for the rights of people of color.
+So much so, some of his peers became peeved by it.
+"Some of those who were close to me, those who weren't people of color, became irritated [by my discussion of my heritage], like a 'Here we go again' thing.
 But unless these issues directly affect you, you always feel as though people will be ramming them down your throat."

 The first issue of Niijournal was a solo project of Campbell's, made in his bedroom in the final year of his Fashion Communication degree at Central Saint Martins.
 This time around, the circumstances were slightly different.